onkelbeh/HomeAssistantRepository/README.md

 WARNING: This one currently breaks (caused by shell limitations) emerge with an 'Argument list too long' error.
 It compiles with a [kernel hack](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues/190#issuecomment-1002).
 Thanks to @gcampagnoli.
 This Ebuild contains USE Flags for (nearly) all components of Home Assistant with external dependencies.
 Most components compile, but these are too many (for me) to run tests for all of them on a regular schedule.
 It holds **784** USE Flags.

+A list of all components aka USEFlags is generated with every release [DOMAINTABLE.md](DOMAINTABLE.md)

 ### Commons for all three Main Ebuilds